- Projects

 Network of Controllable Prosumers in Walenstadt

-Controlling individual household assets – such as heat pumps, electric vehicles, and rooftop PV installations – can help us to study the impact they have on the stability and operation of local networks and everything upstream.
+Controlling individual household assets – such as heat pumps, electric vehicles, rooftop PV installations – can help us to study the impact they have on the stability and operation of local networks and everything upstream.
 Working closely with the population of Walenstadt is a great way to test our original solutions as well as market platforms to connect energy operators with their customers.
+This is why we are building a test community of local households.

-Each participating household will be interfaced with the distribution systems operator (DSO) via an energy management device that will receive and respond to signals from the DSO, enabling prosumers (consumers with PV systems, electric car charging stations and heat pumps) to coordinate their usage of these devices for the benefit of the overlying electricity grid.
+Each household will be equipped with an energy management system, which will subsequently be interfaced with the centralised platform operated by the distribution system operator, WEW in Walenstadt.
+The EMS receives and responds to signals from the DSO, enabling prosumers (consumers with PV systems, electric car charging stations and heat pumps) to coordinate their usage of these devices for the benefit of the overlying electricity grid.
 As a result, DSOs can harness the flexibility of end users without complex tariff structures.